Dear John, did you know that personalised emails maximise engagement?

 Providing you have the source data your ESP should provide you with the means to add this in an easy fashion.
 In the example below we show you how this works.

-If you can capture the replies and redirect them to respective account managers, then we are really talking about efficient email marketing (Can't achive this with your current ESP?
-Get in touch!).
+If you can capture the replies and redirect them to respective account managers, then we are really talking about efficient email marketing.
 And all we are doing here is building on existing relationships to translate into further engagement.
 Below is an analysis that shows this very clearly.

 So next time you hesitate about using personalisation, bear in mind that done in the right way it can be a powerful tool to boost engagement.